image of blended cubes

 About the author

-Dan Golden is a Chief Strategy Officer at DeSantis Breindel.
+Howard Breindel is a cofounder of DeSantis Breindel.
 He works with visionary leaders across B2B industries whose companies are at critical inflection points, helping them harness the power of brand to grow their business.

 How to Hire a B2B Branding Agency